What to Put on a Resume (Ranked by What ATS Reads First)

 The formula: [Title] + [Years of experience] + [2-3 top skills from the JD] + [Most relevant quantified achievement].
 Write a new summary for every application.

-For a deep dive with templates and examples, see our Resume Summary Recipe guide.
+For a deep dive with templates and examples, the Resume Summary Examples guide has templates you can adapt.

 Section 3: Work Experience

-This is the section that gets the most recruiter attention — 79.4% of hiring managers check Work Experience first (Novorésumé, 2025), and they spend roughly 60% of their total review time here.
-It also carries 30% of your ATS keyword weight.
+This is the section that gets the most recruiter attention — it's typically the first place hiring managers look and where they spend the majority of their review time.
+It's also a major source of ATS keyword matching.
 In short: this section can make or break your application.

 Senior Product Manager